 - Students with INC grade should contact the appropriate instructor no later than the eighth week of the semester immediately following the one in which the INC was given.
 (In certain circumstances students may receive an extension of the INC to a subsequent semester, but they must request the extension from the instructor before the end of the semester.)

 Students with questions about a grade should first discuss the reasons for the grade with the course instructor.
 If their concerns are not resolved, then students are advised to consult the chairperson of the department.
 A formal request for an appeal of a course grade can be submitted in writing, along with copies of all relevant course work, to the departmental chairperson.
 A committee of three faculty members (other than the course instructor) will review the student’s work and make a determination about the appropriate grade.
 The decision of the departmental appeals committee is final.
+The committee must ask for and receive and consider all relevant information from both the student and the instructor.
+The final decision must be communicated to both the student and the instructor.

 The GPA, or Grade Point Average, is an ongoing measure of student performance.
 It is calculated by the Registrar’s Office upon completion of each semester.
 Students must understand how this overall average is computed so that they can wisely monitor their GPA.
 A minimum cumulative GPA of 2.0 is required for satisfactory academic standing.
 A minimum GPA of 2.0 in courses needed for the student’s curriculum is required for graduation.